TheBanHammer/ToasterChan/README.md

 !rbl | !removeblacklist | Removes a song from the blacklist.
 !reload |  | Forces a full restart of the bot.
 !resetroulette |  | Resets the roulette settings.
+!roomstats |  | Prints out stats for the room.
 !roulette |  | Starts a roulette.
+!s |  | Changes settings in the bot.
 !savesettings |  | Forces the bot to save its current settings to disk.
 !say |  | Send a message as the bot.
 WARNING this is restricted to discord only!
 !startevent |  | Starts an event with a specific user as the DJ.
 Turns on DJ Cycle and locks down the waitlist.